slatedb/slatedb/rfcs/0004-checkpoints.md

    // Optional parent checkpoint ID
    parent_checkpoint: UUID (required);

-   // Flag to indicate whether initialization has finished
-   initialized: boolean
 }

 table ManifestV1 {
    // Optional details about the parent checkpoint for the database
    parent: DbParent

+   // Flag to indicate whether initialization has finished.
+When creating the initial manifest for
+   // a root db (one that is not a clone), this flag will be set to true.
+When creating the initial
+   // manifest for a clone db, this flag will be set to false and then updated to true once clone
+   // initialization has completed.
+   initialized: boolean

    // Optional epoch time in seconds that this database was destroyed
    destroyed_at_s: u64;